 - Safe alternatives to reverse osmosis water filters & systems

-Just about everyone knows that Reverse Osmosis (RO) systems excel at removing water impurities, but few are aware that they also remove the beneficial minerals.
+Everyone knows that Reverse Osmosis (RO) filters or systems excel at removing water impurities, but few are aware that they also remove beneficial minerals.
 In fact, the reverse osmosis process removes 92-99% of beneficial calcium and magnesium.
-What's the big deal?
+In addition, it removes an even greater amount of trace elements.
+So what's the big deal?

-After analyzing hundreds of scientific studies concerning demineralized or reverse osmosis water, the World Health Organization released a report stating that such water "has a definite adverse influence on the animal and human organism."
+After analyzing hundreds of scientific studies concerning demineralized or reverse osmosis water, scientists released a report stating that such water "has a definite adverse influence on the animal and human organism." ¹

-Consumers have been so concerned with removing as many things from water as possible that they have forgotten to ask if the resulting water actually improves health or causes health problems.
-It's assumed that no toxins equals better health, but there is simply more to healthful water than a lack of toxins, as the World Health Organization clearly points out.
+Consumers have been so concerned with removing as many things from water as possible that they have forgotten to ask if the resulting water improves health or causes health problems.
+It's assumed that no contaminants equal better health, but there is more to healthful water than a lack of contaminants, as the report points out.

-Serious side effects, even after just a few months.
+Serious side effects in just a few months.

-What is alarming is that consuming reverse osmosis water for even just a few months can create serious side effects.
+What is alarming is that consuming reverse osmosis water for even a few months can create serious side effects.
 "The effects of most chemicals commonly found in drinking water manifest themselves after long exposure."
-However "only a few months exposure may be sufficient 'consumption time effects' from water that is low in magnesium and/or calcium.
+However, "only a few months exposure may be sufficient 'consumption time effects' from water that is low in magnesium and/or calcium." ¹

-Illustrative of such short-term exposures are cases in the Czech and Slovak populations who began using reverse osmosis-based systems for final treatment of drinking water at their home taps in 2000-2002.
-Within several weeks or months various health complaints suggestive of acute magnesium (and possibly calcium) deficiency were reported.
-Among these complaints were cardiovascular disorders, tiredness, weakness or muscular cramps."
-Again, serious side effects within just several weeks or months.
+Illustrative of such short-term exposures are cases in the Czech and Slovak populations who began using reverse osmosis water systems at their home taps in 2000-2002 as part of a government program to deal with contaminants.
+The quick and widespread deployment of reverse osmosis systems in these populations provided a unique opportunity to study their health effects.
+"Various health complaints suggestive of acute magnesium (and possibly calcium) deficiency were reported within several weeks or months.
+Among these complaints were cardiovascular disorders, tiredness, weakness, and muscular cramps." ¹ Again, these severe side effects appear within several weeks or months.

 It gets worse.

-Because reverse osmosis water doesn't have enough minerals, when it is consumed, it also leaches minerals from the body.
-This means that the minerals being consumed in food and vitamins are being urinated away.
-Less minerals consumed plus more minerals being excreted equals serious negative side effects and big health problems.
-In a scientific study performed to see if minerals consumed in food can make up for the lack of minerals in reverse osmosis water, scientists concluded that "reduced mineral intake from water was not compensated by their diets...low-mineral water was responsible for an increased elimination of minerals from the body."
+Because reverse osmosis water doesn't have enough minerals, it also leaches minerals from the body.
+As a result, the mineral content of food and vitamins are urinated away.
+Fewer minerals consumed, plus more minerals excreted, equals serious side effects and significant health problems.
+In a scientific study performed to see if minerals consumed in food can make up for the lack of minerals in reverse osmosis water, scientists concluded that "reduced mineral intake from water was not compensated by their diets...low-mineral water was responsible for an increased elimination of minerals from the body." ¹

-What about those RO systems that add minerals back in?
+What about RO filters that add minerals back in?

-One popular trend since the negative side effects of consuming reverse osmosis water was scientifically confirmed is the practice of adding minerals back into the reverse osmosis water.
-On this trend, the World Health Organization states that "possibly none of the commonly used ways of re-mineralization could be considered optimum, since the water does not contain all of its beneficial components.
-In the case of borderline deficiency of a given element, even the relatively low intake of the element with drinking water may play a relevant protective role."
+Since the adverse side effects of reverse osmosis water were scientifically confirmed, one popular trend is adding minerals back into the reverse osmosis water.
+On this trend, scientists stated that "possibly none of the commonly used ways of re-mineralization could be considered optimum, since the water does not contain all of its beneficial components.
+In the case of borderline deficiency of a given element, even the relatively low intake of the element with drinking water may play a relevant protective role." ¹

-It's practically impossible to recreate natural water with all of its minerals and trace elements from reverse osmosis treated water.
-Why risk the side effects of reverse osmosis water in any form if healthful alternatives are available?
+Recreating natural water with all its minerals and trace elements from reverse osmosis water is practically impossible.
+So why risk the side effects of reverse osmosis water in any form if healthful alternatives are available?

 Nobody wants to trade one set of health risks for another set of health risks.
 Consumers filter water to improve their health, not make it worse.
 Fortunately, reverse osmosis filters aren't the only way to remove a broad range of contaminants.

 Calcium and magnesium are both essential elements.
 Calcium is a substantial component of bones and teeth.
-In addition, it plays a role in neuromuscular excitability, the proper function of the conducting myocardial system, heart and muscle contractility, intracellular information transmission and the coagulability of blood.
-Magnesium plays an important role as a cofactor and activator of more than 300 enzymatic reactions including glycolysis, ATP metabolism, transport of elements such as sodium, potassium, and calcium through membranes, synthesis of proteins and nucleic acids, neuromuscular excitability and muscle contraction.
+In addition, it plays a role in neuromuscular excitability, the proper function of the conducting myocardial system, heart and muscle contractility, intracellular information transmission, and blood coagulability.
+Magnesium plays a vital role as a cofactor and activator of more than 300 enzymatic reactions, including glycolysis, ATP metabolism, transport of elements such as sodium, potassium, and calcium through membranes, synthesis of proteins and nucleic acids, neuromuscular excitability and muscle contraction.

-Although drinking water is not the major source of our calcium and magnesium intake, the health significance of supplemental intake of these elements from drinking water may outweigh its nutritional contribution expressed as the proportion of the total daily intake of these elements.
-Even in industrialized countries, diets not deficient in terms of the quantity of calcium and magnesium, may not be able to fully compensate for the absence of calcium and, in particular, magnesium, in drinking water.
+Although drinking water is not the primary source of our calcium and magnesium intake, the health significance of supplemental intake of these elements from drinking water may outweigh its nutritional contribution expressed as the proportion of the total daily intake of these elements.
+Even in industrialized countries, diets not deficient in the quantity of calcium and magnesium may not fully compensate for the absence of calcium and, in particular, magnesium in drinking water.

-Although drinking water, with some rare exceptions, is not the major source of essential elements for humans, its contribution may be important for several reasons.
-The modern diet of many people may not be an adequate source of minerals and microelements.
+Although drinking water, again, with some rare exceptions, is not the primary source of essential elements for humans, its contribution may be necessary for several reasons.
+First, the modern diet of many people may not be a good source of minerals and microelements.
 In the case of borderline deficiency of a given element, even the relatively low intake of the element with drinking water may play a relevant protective role.
-This is because the elements are usually present in water as free ions and therefore, are more readily absorbed from water compared to food where they are mostly bound to other substances.
+This is because the elements are usually present in water as free ions and, therefore, are more readily absorbed from water than food, which is mostly bound to other substances.

-Since the early 1960's, epidemiological studies in many countries all over the world have reported that water low in calcium and magnesium is associated with increased morbidity and mortality from cardiovascular disease.
+Since the early 1960s, epidemiological studies in many countries worldwide have reported that water low in calcium and magnesium is associated with increased morbidity and mortality from cardiovascular disease.

-Recent epidemiological studies suggest that reverse osmosis water may be a risk factor for hypertension and coronary heart disease, gastric and duodenal ulcers, chronic gastritis, goitre, pregnancy complications and several complications in newborns and infants, including jaundice, anemia, fractures and growth disorders.
+Recent epidemiological studies suggest that reverse osmosis water may be a risk factor for hypertension and coronary heart disease, gastric and duodenal ulcers, chronic gastritis, goiter, pregnancy complications, and several complications in newborns and infants, including jaundice, anemia, fractures and growth disorders.

-When used for cooking, reverse osmosis water was found to cause substantial losses of all essential elements from food (vegetables, meat, cereals).
+When used for cooking, reverse osmosis water causes substantial losses of all essential elements from food (vegetables, meat, cereals).
 Such losses may reach up to 60% for magnesium and calcium or even more for some other micro-elements (e.g., copper 66%, manganese 70%, cobalt 86%).
 In contrast, when mineralized water is used for cooking, the loss of these elements is much lower, and in some cases, an even higher calcium content was reported in food as a result of cooking.